bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2023-10-18-newsletter.md

   advertising that its maximum HTLC amount has been lowered.
-Preventing rejected payments improves the experience for spenders and helps avoid the local node being penalized by pathfinding systems that discount nodes that have failed to forward a payment in the recent past.
+Preventing rejected payments improves the experience for spenders and helps avoid the local node being penalized by pathfinding systems that discount nodes that have failed to forward a payment in the recent past. {% assign timestamp="45:54" %}

-- [LND #7267][] makes it possible to create routes to [blinded paths][topic rv routing], bringing LND much closer to full support for making blinded payments.
+- [LND #7267][] makes it possible to create routes to [blinded paths][topic rv routing], bringing LND much closer to full support for making blinded payments. {% assign timestamp="47:06" %}

-- [BDK #1041][] adds a module for getting data about the block chain from Bitcoin Core using that program's RPC interface.
+- [BDK #1041][] adds a module for getting data about the block chain from Bitcoin Core using that program's RPC interface. {% assign timestamp="47:39" %}

 {% include references.md %}
 {% include linkers/issues.md v=2 issues="27255,2703,7267,1041" %}